Postgres queries are CaSeSensitivE unlike in MySQL. So when a simple Model.objects.get(field='hello')

-doesn't work was different cases with standard postgres.
-That is why django has the CIText Mixin and postgres has the citext
+Even unique doesn’t work with different cases with standard postgres.
+That is why django has the CIText Mixin and postgres has the citext extension.

 def save(self, **kwargs):